 Ether can be used as a digital currency, but that is not its primary purpose.
 The Ethereum platform was built primarily to monetize operations of Ethereum smart contracts and dApps.
-Both Ethereum and Ether are so well received, however, that people have created use cases for the cryptocurrency outside of its core function.

 Researching Bitcoin vs Ethereum leads to a deeper discussion of what blockchain technology can do to improve every aspect of our lives.
 If you want to know the future of everything from finance to the judiciary to construction, Bitcoin and Ethereum will likely be a big part of it.